Hand in Hand, Faith in Action

 Worried your child might not be up for a week long stay away from home?
 Camp Sheldrake is now accepting registration forms for day camps for kids of all ages.
-Simply check our summer schedule to see what weeks will be geared towards your child’s age group: Child Adventure (ages 8-11), Teen Leadership (ages 12-15).
+Simply check our summer schedule to see what weeks will be geared towards your child’s age group: Mini Camps (6-11), Child Adventure (ages 6-11), Teen Leadership (ages 12-15).

-The cost is $45/day.
-Drop off is between 8-9am and pick up time is 5pm.
-Please contact our camp office to find out more and register your child for Camp Sheldrake day camps: (506) 622-8907 or email: firstname.lastname@example.org *Limited spaces available.
+The cost is $45/day including lunch or $50/day including supper & campfire.
+Drop off is between 8:30 and 9:00 am and pick up is between 4:30 and 5:00 pm.
+If your camper is having supper and staying for camp fire check with the Director on pick up time.
+Please contact our camp office to find out more and register your child for Camp Sheldrake day camps: (506) 622-8907 or email: email@example.com *Limited spaces available.